TSummersLab/SMART_matlab/README.md

   * While the folder does not come with the repository, it will be added in the [Getting Started](#getting-started) section.
   * Contains the files necessary to use the CVX tool
 * EKF
-  * Contains Matlab scripts for the extended Kalman filter
+  * Contains MATLAB scripts for the extended Kalman filter
 * Formation Control
-  * Contains Matlab scripts and functions to determine the control signal when using a distributed formation control algorithm.
+  * Contains MATLAB scripts and functions to determine the control signal when using a distributed formation control algorithm.
   * This file is not necessary for the package.
 It is one application that uses the package and serves as an example to show how the package can be used.
 * Helpers
-  * The folder contains the Matlab functions and scripts used by the scripts that runs the package.
+  * The folder contains the MATLAB functions and scripts used by the scripts that runs the package.
 * Sphero
-  * Contains the Matlab Sphero Connectivity Package.
+  * Contains the MATLAB Sphero Connectivity Package.
   * Using a newer version of this package may be possible, but it has not been tested.
 The main script of the package, and the one that runs it, is `Main_Ver_1_3.m`.